How to cite this paper

 purpose programming on graphic processing units (GPGPU) such as the upcoming 512-bit

 Larrabee processor may also be useful for XML applications using parallel bit streams.
-New

 instruction set architectures may also offer dramatic improvements in core algorithms.

-Using the relatively simple extensions to support the principle of inductive doubling, a 3X
+Using the relatively simple extensions to support the principle of inductive doubling,

 improvement in several core parallel bit stream algorithms may be achieved [Cameron and Lin 2009].
 Other possibilities include direct implementation of parallel